yroc/css/README.md

 ## Overview
 At the heart of CSS are the [&sect;8 Box model](https://www.w3.org/TR/CSS22/box.html) and the [&sect;9 Visual formatting model](https://www.w3.org/TR/CSS22/visuren.html).
 These models consist of a set of rules that describe how the browsers represent documents *visually* (as opposed to how documents are represented/encoded in a computer&rsquo;s memory).

-## About the Reset Stylesheet (`reset.css`)
-### What is it?
-A reset stylesheet is a stylesheet that *reinitializes* each CSS property (typically except `display`).
-Alternatively, a reset stylesheet is a stylesheet that sets each CSS property to (a web author&rsquo;s) preferred defaults.
-### Why is it needed?
-As stated in [&sect;6.4 The cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade) of CSS 2.2, &ldquo;Conforming user agents must apply a default style sheet (or behave as if they did).&rdquo;.
-The intention here is to give some basic styling to documents for which no accompanying style rules are provided.
-Thus, due to browsers&rsquo;s default styles, some CSS properties will no longer be set to their initial values.
-But for web authors who *do* provide their own styles, browsers&rsquo;s default styles may introduce unwanted and unexpected styling.
-Furthermore, because there&rsquo;s no guarantee that default stylesheets are consistent across browsers, resorting to default styles may result in styling inconsistencies between browsers.
-### Why do reset stylesheets tend not to reinitialize `display`?
-As stated in [&sect;9.2.4 The 'display' property](https://www.w3.org/TR/CSS22/visuren.html#display-prop) of CSS 2.2, &ldquo;&hellip;although the initial value of `display` is `inline`, rules in the user agent&rsquo;s default style sheet may override this value.&rdquo; `display` defaults just happen to be the one property where there is pretty much universal agreement on which HTML element should be set to which values; `div`s, `p`s, etc., should be `block`, `li` should be `list-item`, `head` and its descendants should be `none`, etc.

 ## Box model ([&sect;8 Box model](https://www.w3.org/TR/CSS22/box.html))
 The CSS box model describes the boxes (rectangular in shape by default) that are generated for elements in the document tree (and subsequently laid out according to the visual formatting model).
 ### Box type